dk14/crypto/chats/btc-audit/README.md

 > I don't trust SHA-256, so signing low-entropy message (even hashed) is not that safe. (even ONE message, even if RNG does NOT have purposedly introduced bug for diffferential cryptoanalysis, still unsafe - solver can be used).
 But bitcointalk requested it.
 So be it! (attack described below is more powerful than solver anyways).

 > The official name of the project will be something like "Entropy Explorer" IF security situation improves (and back to Doomsday when it's worse again).
 So far, I don't see anyone taking it seriously - this explorer should've been public a year ago, no one even pointed out the issue so far, except me.
 >> Would be fun to see all immature psychological manipulations on bitcointalk etc, until "the event" actually happens.
 So enjoy walls of texts, I guess.
+If hard to read - AI can parse them for you or something.

 ------